Bolloré: History

 The firm remained owned by the Bolloré family.
-Gwenn-Aël Bolloré was Vice-President of the Papeteries Bolloré from 1952 to 1974.
+Gwenn-Aël Bolloré was vice-president of the Papeteries Bolloré from 1952 to 1974.
 In late 2004, the Bolloré group began taking an interest in the advertising sector, and started building a stake in Havas, becoming its single largest shareholder.
-In a boardroom coup, Alain de Pouzilhac was deposed as President and CEO on July 12, 2005.
+In a boardroom coup, Alain de Pouzilhac was deposed as president and CEO on July 12, 2005.
 The Bolloré stake in Havas stood at 26%, and the group had 3 seats on the Havas board as of June 2006.
-Vincent Bolloré's son, Yannick Bolloré, became Havas' Chairman and CEO after its previous CEO stepped down in January 2014.
+Vincent Bolloré's son, Yannick, became Havas' Chairman and CEO after its previous CEO stepped down in January 2014.

 In 2005, Bolloré expanded its media interests by launching the television station Direct 8.
 The firm also began buying shares of the British media planning and buying group Aegis.
 Bolloré sold its 26% stake to Dentsu in 2012.

 From 6 June 2006 to 22 December 2010, Bolloré launched a free evening newspaper Direct Soir.
 Lack of readers and advertising revenues made the group focus on its other free newspaper, "Direct Matin", launched in February 2007.

 Bolloré manufactures the Bolloré Bluecar, a small electric car, initially produced to showcase the company's range of electric power cells.
 The Bluecar was introduced in December 2011 as part of the Autolib' carsharing service in Paris.
 Bluecar deliveries to retail customers began in March 2012.

 In 2014, Bollore increased its stake in Havas from 36% to around 83% through a public exchange offer of new Bollore shares for Havas stock.
 The company said at the time it would like to hold onto a stake well in excess of 50%.
 In March 2015, Bollore sold a 22.5% stake in the media group for a price of around €600 million.

 The next month, in April 2015, Bolloré raised its stake in media company Vivendi from 10.2% to 12.01% at a total cost of €568 million.
 As of 2016, it owns 20% of Vivendi (30% voting power), 60% of Havas and 9% of Gaumont.

-In December 2021, After refusing to comment on market “rumors” announcing its intention to sell its transport and logistics subsidiary in Africa, Bolloré Africa Logistics (BAL), the Bolloré group announced that it had received an offer from the giant Swiss MSC for this subsidiary in Africa.
+In December 2021, After refusing to comment on market "rumors" announcing its intention to sell its Bolloré Logistics transport and logistics subsidiary in Africa, Bolloré announced it had received an offer from Mediterranean Shipping Company for this subsidiary.
+In 2022 the sale of Bolloré Africa Logistics was completed.

+In September 2024, Bolloré proposed a public buyout of Companie Du Cambodge, Fincière Moncey and Société Industrielle et Fincière de l'Artois in an effort to simplify the groups structure.